gnh1201/rapidistic/README.md

 # rapidistic
-Rapid(Extremely) Migration Tool for MySQL to Elasticsearch
+Rapid(Extremely) Data Migration Tool for MySQL to Elasticsearch